 Juneteenth commemorates this day and is passed down from generation to generation.

-Explore the history of Juneteenth, the official end of slavery, by reading these children's books about Juneteenth with your kids.
-And teach your kids about the history of Juneteenth with these 23 books about Juneteenth.
+The official end of slavery, teach your kids about the history of Juneteenth by reading these books.

 Browse this list of beautiful children’s books celebrating Juneteenth, for Preschool, Elementary School, Middle School, and High School, and Teach kids about Juneteenth (Freedom Day).